DIY Vanilla Sugar Scrub is Easy to Make!

 Check out this healing dandelion hand salve from Oak Hill Homestead!

 Need another great reason to make your own all-natural bath and body products?
 If your little ones accidentally ingest this it won’t hurt them!
+(I don’t recommend leaving them unattended with the sugar scrub made with the vanilla essential oil.)
 It could give them a sugar buzz, but that will wear off.
 Accidental poisoning is definitely a concern with many purchased skincare products.

 Do you make your own bath and body products?
 Would you like to learn how to make more all-natural, sustainable skincare products?
 Leave a comment and let me know!